hashicorp-guides/vault-radar-demo/docs/aws-parameter-store.md

 ## Authentication

-`scan-aws-parameter-store` needs permissions to read the parameter and its history, see this simplified [policy document](./scan-aws-parameter-store-policy.json).
+`scan-aws-parameter-store` needs permissions to read the parameter, its history and tags, see this simplified [policy document](./scan-aws-parameter-store-policy.json).
 Refer [AWS authentication document](./aws-authentication.md) for various ways to set up the auth.